ryankenney-dev/advent-of-code-2023/README.md

 ## Experience with ChatGPT

-This was all done in a programming language (Go Lang) that I would still say I have never used.
+This was all done in a programming language (GoLang) that I would still say I have never used. :)

 * [Initial Go Webserver Creation](docs/Initial-Go-Webserver-Creation.md)
   (~15 minutes with ChatGPT 4)